worikgh/llm-web/README.md

 ### Build the Software

-_I would like this to be: `cargo build --release` in the root but this is not yet a thing_

 There are two parts to the software that need to be built separately.

 1. The wasm web app loaded by the browser.
 Build using the supplied script.
 Change directory to  `llm-web/llm-web-fe` and run `./build.sh`.